Evolution & Natural Selection: Anthropologically!

 One of the most eloquent arguments against a built-in evolutionary directionality via natural selection is Stephen Jay Gould’s Full House: The Spread of Excellence from Plato to Darwin (1996).
 Gould’s examples are fascinating: from the assertion we are still in the “age of bacteria” and that bacteria are still the most evolutionarily successful organisms; to a much fuller and more complex picture of the evolution of the horse; to an illustration of the “drunk man’s walk” describing how complexity arises randomly and not inevitably–it’s Gould at his finest.

-Nevertheless, the book is not entirely without problems–the examples may now be seen as dated, and since Gould has been under attack, his ideas might be discounted (see Mismeasuring Gould in “The Mismeasure of Science”).
-I also found that by stressing so much the randomness and improbability of human emergence, the book paradoxically began to reinforce the counter-argument, perhaps not entirely accomplishing Gould’s purposes.1 Nevertheless, it is eloquent support for banishing notions of a built-in progressive march to evolution.
+Nevertheless, Gould’s book is not entirely without problems.
+The examples may now be seen as dated, and since Gould has been under attack, his ideas might be discounted (see Mismeasuring Gould in “The Mismeasure of Science”).
+I also found that by stressing so much the randomness and improbability of human emergence, the book paradoxically began to reinforce the counter-argument, perhaps not entirely accomplishing Gould’s purposes.
+Nevertheless, it is eloquent support for banishing notions of a built-in progressive march to evolution.
+(I am grateful to Patrick Clarkin for a discussion of Full House, and letting me know about critiques that Gould underplays natural selection.)

 Evolution is not just natural selection